Deadline: Friday, October 27, 2023

 - A job description that outlines the nature and scope of the nominee’s roles and responsibilities.

-- Reflective commentary on the nominee’s public service and outreach program (a program is a set of activities that share a common focus and depend upon a particular expertise).
+- Reflective commentary on the nominee’s public service and outreach program since receiving the Hill Award (a program is a set of activities that share a common focus and depend upon a particular expertise).
 The commentary should describe and explain the scholarship involved in one or more public service and outreach programs that are considered to be the crowning achievements of the candidate’s efforts.
 Each program should include the following: